hupili/python-for-data-and-media-communication-gitbook/notes-week-09.md

 - A [tutorial](https://blog.github.com/2018-06-29-GIF-that-keeps-on-GIFing/) to use GIFs to better present your work on GitHub.

 ## Code of conduct: Reproducible reporting

+## References

+- First two chapters \(i.e. before "3D"\) of the article [The Art of Effective Visualization of Multi-dimensional Data](https://towardsdatascience.com/the-art-of-effective-visualization-of-multi-dimensional-data-6c7202990c57) by Dipanjan Sarkar

 ------